opspresso/toaster/ARCHITECTURE.md

 - Dynamically discovering and loading plugins from the `toast.plugins` package
 - Registering plugin commands with the CLI interface using Click
 - Running the CLI with all discovered commands
+- Providing core commands like `version` to display the current version

 #### Module Entry Point (toast/__main__.py)